Fall Camping Destinations: Cozy Spots to Embrace Autumn’s Magic

 Acadia National Park, Maine

-The park’s rocky beaches are perfect for quiet contemplation.
-We like to bring a thermos of hot cocoa and watch the waves roll in.
+The rocky beaches are my favorite spot for a quiet moment.
+I usually bring a thermos of hot tea and just watch the waves.

 Big Bend National Park, Texas